halt-dos/hd-wiki-public/versioned_docs/version-7.0/enterprise/platform/system/authentication/tacacs.md

 # TACACS server

-Integration with organizaion's Tacacs+ server for user management.
+Integration with organizaion's TACACS+ server for user management.

 ---

-Haltdos Platform supports integration with AAA authentication mechanism with Tacacs+ Server.
+Haltdos Platform supports integration with AAA authentication mechanism with TACACS+ Server.

 The goal of TACACS+ is to provide a methodology for managing multiple network access points from a single management service.
 AAA stands for authentication, authorization, and accounting.
 Users are allowed to check and configure the remote authentication for the users of Haltdos web UI console.
-After enabling the tacacs+ server under Remote Authentication menu, users are allowed to login on the Haltdos Management Console using their credential configured on tacacs+ server.
+After enabling the TACACS+ server under Remote Authentication menu, users are allowed to login on the Haltdos Management Console using their credential configured on TACACS+ server.

 :::info Info
-If your organization is using AAA authentication, it is recommended to integrate Haltdos solutions for user management with AD.
+If your organization is using AAA authentication, it is recommended to integrate Haltdos solutions for user management with Active Directory.
 :::

 ![activedirectory](/img/platform/v7/docs/tacacs.png)